Accountancy and Information Systems

 ACCT 502.
 Financial Reporting and Decision Making.
 3 Credits.

 This course provides an overview of financial accounting terminology and concepts, financial statements, and the financial reporting process.
 Emphasis is placed on the decision usefulness of financial statement information and the financial reporting process as a means of communicating information about firms.
-Prerequisite: Successful completion of Ivy Software's "Business Math and Statistics-Graduate" self-paced course or demonstrated equivalent competencies.
+Prerequisite: Admission to MBA program and department consent required; successful completion of Ivy Software's "Business Math and Statistics-Graduate" self-paced course or demonstrated equivalent competencies.
 F,S.

 ACCT 503.
 Advanced Financial Accounting.
 3 Credits.